 This bill amends existing law to prohibit the operation of unmanned aircraft systems, commonly known as drones, over school properties under specific conditions.
-It establishes that a person commits a disorderly persons offense if they knowingly operate a drone below 250 feet over a school for the purpose of surveillance or information gathering without prior written authorization from the superintendent or chief school administrator.
-Additionally, it is also an offense to hover a drone above the school grounds or to use the school as a takeoff or landing area without the necessary permissions.
+A person will commit a disorderly persons offense if they knowingly operate a drone below 250 feet over a school building or grounds for the purpose of surveillance or information gathering without prior written authorization from the superintendent or chief school administrator.
+Additionally, it is also a disorderly persons offense to hover a drone above the school or to use the school grounds as a takeoff or landing area for the drone.

 Statutes affected: Introduced: 2C:40-28